 What these designs lack in size, they make up for in cleverness

-Small kitchens come with all manner of design quirks that homeowners have to deal with—whether they like it or not.
-Not having enough prep space or storage can be tough, and adding square footage isn’t always possible or practical.
-Creative design choices, like the ones below from Sweeten—a free service matching renovating homeowners with vetted general contractors—can help make the most of what you’ve got in your kitchen renovation.
+Small kitchens come with all manner of design quirks that homeowners need to work around.
+A lack of prep space or storage can be tough, and adding square footage isn’t always possible or practical.
+Creative design choices, like the ones below from Sweeten renovators can help make the most of what you’ve got in your kitchen.

 Desperate for more storage in her tiny kitchen, Mollie decided to get rid of her full-size dishwasher.
 In a stroke of genius, her Sweeten contractor designed a pull-out drawer that could conceal a much smaller unit.
 The swap also meant one less bulky appliance in sight.

 Dealing with limited counter space in their kitchen, Casey and Kumar added a pull-out cutting board to make prep simpler.
-It’s part of a custom, floor-to-ceiling built-in and serves as a small but thoroughly useful update.
+It’s part of a custom, floor-to-ceiling built-in that spans the width of a wall filled with various-sized cabinet doors.